trunk-io/plugins/contributing.md

 ## Actions

-If you wish to define a new action to run with trunk, refer to our [docs](https://docs.trunk.io/docs/actions).
+If you want to define a new action to run with trunk, refer to our [docs](https://docs.trunk.io/docs/actions).
 Once you are familiar with the basics of how trunk runs actions, proceed with the following: